wsdfhjxc/kwin-scripts/README.md

 Besides enabling the script in the System Settings, no additional steps are required.

+Note: The latest version considered as released is 0.1.

 ## Virtual Desktops Only On Primary

 This is a script that brings a feature similar to GNOME Mutter's `workspaces-only-on-primary` option, that is switchable virtual desktops on the primary monitor, and non-switchable virtual desktops on other monitors.